mrooney/pbdeploy/README.md

 usage
 ===
-First, create a `settings_deploy.py` file anywhere in your project:
+First, create a `settings_deploy.py` file anywhere in your project.
+Here's an example:

     SERVICES = {
         "django": {